 The transaction price is fixed based upon either (i) a combined Master Agreement and each related purchase order, or (ii) if there is no Master Agreement, the price per the individual purchase order received from each customer.
-The customers are invoiced at an agreed upon contractual price for each unit ordered and delivered by the Company.
+The customers are invoiced at an agreed upon contractual price for each unit ordered and delivered by the Company and the R&D services are invoiced at the time the performance is completed.

-Consistent with Company practice prior to the adoption of ASC 606, the Company does not collect sales tax or other similar taxes from customers.
+The Company does not collect sales tax or other similar taxes from customers.
 As such, there is no effect on the measurement of the transaction price.